-- 1. While Covenant pastors may, and must hold their own convictions concerning baptism, Covenant pastors must guard against presenting their own view in such a way as to disparage the other. - 2.
-A Covenant pastor must be willing to administer both infant baptism and believer baptism. - 3.
-A Covenant pastor must protect the right of the minority or majority (whatever its persuasion) to full participation and expression within the life of the church, always within the limits set by the Holy Scriptures and the principle of Christian freedom. - 4.
-A Covenant pastor has the responsibility to exercise pastoral discernment in individual cases.
+While Covenant pastors may, and must hold their own convictions concerning baptism, Covenant pastors must guard against presenting their own view in such a way as to disparage the other.

+- 2) A Covenant pastor must be willing to administer both infant baptism and believer baptism. - 3) A Covenant pastor must protect the right of the minority or majority (whatever its persuasion) to full participation and expression within the life of the church, always within the limits set by the Holy Scriptures and the principle of Christian freedom. - 4) A Covenant pastor has the responsibility to exercise pastoral discernment in individual cases.
 All Covenant pastors are called to be conscientious stewards before God of their biblical convictions.
 At the same time pastors must place the freedom of conscience of his or her whole flock and the unity of the Church above personal convictions in all matters which do not disturb the central truths of the faith.

-This document is a general policy for the Covenant and is the standard for future credentialing.
+This policy was adopted by the Covenant Annual Meeting in June 1998, is now the general policy for the Covenant, and is the standard for future credentialing.